patrickdean/homegame/draft/strain.md

 ## Strain Threshold

 A character's strain threshold is how much the can endure before they are stunned, dazed, or otherwise incapacitated.

-Their strain threshold is equal to their Wisdom score plus the number of Ability Score Increases/Feats their character has earned.
+Strain Threshold = 8 + your proficiency bonus + your Wisdom modifier

 ## Pushing Yourself